tyomhk2015/network_basic/2.Host_Switch_Network/README.md

 A computer, or a host, that is the network itself. (e.g. Router, Firewall, IPS)

-Main role of Switch is switching, filtering and forwarding network packets from one device to another.
+Main role of Switch is switching, filtering and forwarding network packets from one device to another.<br>
+In other words, Switch provides route selection, switching, for packets on network from start to designated computer.

+One of goals of networking is finding an optimal route for packets.

 There are many kinds of switcing depending on their purpose.<br>
 Router is switch for purpose of finding routes.<br>